Home > Reviews > Douglas Summit Review

 Is the Douglas Summit upgrade worth it?

 In my opinion, no, as there is a significant price difference, but there is no substantial improvement in the areas of performance we evaluated.
+Customers are better served by investing the $500 price difference into a higher-performing Canadian mattress from a competing brand.

 Is the Douglas mattress firm or soft?